 Getting Started with QI

-One key aspect in which QI differs from the audit process, is the use of tools or methods to continuously improve the quality of care and outcomes for patients via multiple interventions or cycles of them.
-Many organisations have championed various approaches as there are many competing tools and methodologies including Lean, Six Sigma and Plan, Do, Study, Act cycles many of which originated in industry.
+QI uses tools or methods to continuously improve the quality of care and outcomes for patients.
+QI tools and methodologies include Lean, Six Sigma and Plan, Do, Study, Act cycles.
 There is no evidence that one approach is more successful than another and all have overlapping principles including:

 - understanding the problem